grantmerola/filesystems-writing-project/filesystems.md

 - **D** urability - Durability insures that the operation was permanent.
 This doesn't mean much to filesystems where everything is written to the disk but make more sense to databases.

-For filesystems Atomicity is most important, although isolation is also important, but is usually handled higher up in the OS by the process manger with write locks.
+For filesystems Atomicity is most important, although isolation is also important, but is usually handled higher up in the OS by the process manager with write locks.

 Most filesystems have atomicity for most operations, the major exceptions being writes.
 It is difficult to guarantee atomicity for writes, because most writes are quite large and take a long time, remember atomics must be fast, often the largest guaranteed disk write is one sector.
 Not being able to guarantee the atomicity of writes is a problem when trying to trying to prevent errors.
 Most filesystems try and solve this with something called Journaling.

 #####  <a name="error_prevention"> Error Prevention</a>

-[Journaling](http://www.linfo.org/journaling_filesystem.html) is where a filesystem keeps a log of every thing it has and plans to do that way if an unexpected crash occurs and a issue is detected, the log can be rerun through to replicate the planed operations.
+[Journaling](http://www.linfo.org/journaling_filesystem.html) is where a filesystem keeps a log of everything it has and plans to do that way if an unexpected crash occurs and a issue is detected, the log can be rerun through to replicate the planned operations.
 This is not an ideal solution it is slow especially on start up, [checking](https://linux.die.net/man/8/fsck)(fsck) the filesystem for errors can be a lengthy process that scales with the size of the filesystem.

 The creators of ZFS wanted to avoid this issue to quote Jeff Bonwick again: